Timothy (grass): Medical uses

 Timothy grass pollen allergen is used to treat hay fever.

 Breeding objectives in timothy

 Breeding programs for forage grasses and especially timothy have been focusing on the improvement of dry matter yield, resistance to disease, dry matter digestibility, and nutritional value, which depends on target species and environment.
-Due to high phenotypic and genetic heterogeneity in individual plants, and the polyploidy of many species, breeding programs for timothy are accompanied by some difficulties.
+Due to high phenotypic and genetic heterogeneity in individual plants, and the polyploidy of many species, breeding programmes for timothy are accompanied by some difficulties.

 Confusion with other species

 It is often confused with meadow foxtail (Alopecurus pratensis).
 Timothy flowers later, from June until August, whereas meadow foxtail flowers from April until June.
 The spikelets of timothy are twin hornlike projections arranged in cylindrical panicles, whereas foxtail has a soft, single awn.

 Purple-stem cat's-tail (Phleum phleoides) prefers lighter soils and grows on chalk downland.

-Mountain timothy (Phleum alpinum) grows above 6000 ft.
-A "wild Timothy" was found to grow in Yosemite at the time of its discovery but may have been a foxtail.

 Timothy canary grass (Phalaris angusta), another species with a similar cylindrical panicle, is toxic to livestock.